Israel • June 24 – July 27, 2018

 Kh. el-Eika is situated on a high isolated mountain overlooking the Arbel Valley and the ancient route that led from the Sea of Galilee (4.3 miles) to central Galilee and from there to the Mediterranean coast (25 miles).
 A large spring is located at the base of the hill and large stretches of agricultural lands lie beneath the site.
 The location of the site and its topographic and fortified nature may indicate the site had some administrative role of controlling the surrounding agricultural production.

-Further excavations are currently planned for the summers of 2016 and 2017 and will deal with all aspects of the site and its surroundings: private and public architecture, the fortification, agricultural installations, water sources, etc. Special research emphasis will be on commercial connections; detecting the ethnic and religious identity of the inhabitants; and understanding the historical context of the sites’ destruction.
+Further excavations are currently planned for the summers of 2018 and will deal with all aspects of the site and its surroundings: private and public architecture, the fortification, agricultural installations, water sources, etc. Special research emphasis will be on commercial connections; detecting the ethnic and religious identity of the inhabitants; and understanding the historical context of the sites’ destruction.

 Uzi Leibner directs the Khirbet el-Eika excavation as part of a larger project entitled “Hellenistic Galilee.”
 He is senior lecturer in the Institute of Archaeology at the Hebrew University of Jerusalem.
 His research focuses on ancient Galilee, rural settlements and ancient synagogues.
 In 2009, Dr. Leibner published Settlement and History in Hellenistic, Roman and Byzantine Galilee (Mohr Siebeck).

 Periods of Occupation